 A8 Rugen tunnel and Lütschinen underpass

 In the period from 2014 to 2017, the Rugen tunnel and Lütschinen underpass have been renovated and their safety installations have been optimised.

-During construction, one tube of the Rugen tunnel was closed while the other tube accomodated traffic in both directions.
+During the renovation, one tube of the Rugen tunnel was closed while the other tube accomodated traffic in both directions.

 Between 2014 and 2017, the Rugen tunnel has been completely renovated.
 The operating and safety systems have been replaced, together with the drainage system.
 Additional fire escapes have been installed.

 In 2020, anti-recirculation walls will be constructed between the tunnel portals in order to ensure that smoke is prevented from entering the other tube in the event of a fire

 In the Lütschinen underpass, in addition to the standard renovation of the concrete structure, measures have been taken to enhance fire prevention, and the operating and safety systems have been upgraded.
 A fire escape has also be constructed as an emergency escape route.
 Most of the construction work was carried out at night.

 - Date of handover of Rugen tunnel to traffic: 3 December 1979

 - Opening of the Lütschinen underpass: 18 May 1988